devender18/demoGit/README.md

 #demo project to learn git

-this is just a demo project directory for learning the git
+this is just a demo project directory for learning the gitgit